Composite Hybrid Inflation : Primordial Black Holes and Stochastic Gravitational Waves: The model

 \section{The model}

-As a concrete example of fundamental dynamics for the composite theory, we consider a $SU(N_c)$ gauge theory coupling to $N_{f}$ Dirac fermions ~\cite{Cacciapaglia:2023kat}.
-The number of colors, $N_c$, and fermion multiplicity $N_f$ are chosen such that the theory flows in a walking regime towards an infra-red fixed point \cite{Dietrich:2006cm}.
-This property allows for the emergence of scale invariance in the low energy limit of the theory.
+As a concrete example of fundamental dynamics for the composite theory, we consider a $SU(N_c)$ gauge theory coupling to $N_{f}$ {fundamental} Dirac fermions ~\cite{Cacciapaglia:2023kat}.
+The number of colors, $N_c$, and fermion multiplicity $N_f$ are chosen such that the theory { exhibits a phase of near scale invariant dynamics }~\cite{Yamawaki:1985zg, Holdom:1981rm} {due to the presence of} an infra-red fixed point \cite{Dietrich:2006cm} {in the renormalization flow}. {This is referred to as a walking dynamics, as the gauge coupling remains approximately constant over a wide range of energy scales.} This property allows for the emergence of scale invariance in the low energy limit of the theory.
 We further assume that some dynamics, such as for instance irrelevant couplings, seeds the formation of fermion and gluon condensates.
 They spontaneously break the scale and chiral symmetries, leading to the presence of pseudo Nambu-Goldstone bosons (pNGBs): the former breaking gives a dilaton $\chi$, while the latter leads to pions $\phi$.
 The theory, therefore, will be characterized by the scales $f_\chi$ and $f_\phi$, i.e. the decay constants of the dilaton and pions, respectively, which must be below the Planck scale for consistency.
 Hence, the inflationary physics must be described in terms of a low energy effective lagrangian containing only the lightest degrees of freedom of the theory.
 Note, finally, that this effective description applies to a large number of dynamical interactions.